sstein8/Machine-Learning---Online-Shopper-Behavior-/README.md

 # Machine-Learning---Online-Shopper-Behavior-

-Analysis of online shopping data to determine the correlation between browsing habits and likelihood of making a purchase.
+Using Python with the pandas library, I performed an analysis of online shopping history data to determine correlation between browsing habits and whether or not a purchase was made.
+This analysis included feature engineering, handling of missing data, random forrest modeling, grid search, and linear regression modeling.